dikortis/LetsTalkETC/Episodes/Episode_12.md

-that spells it all this out and so there's plenty of information plenty of thought went into this and there's a lot of value in your your idea is that correct would you want to add anything to that
+that spells it all this out and so there's plenty of information plenty of thought went into this and there's a lot of value in your idea is that correct would you want to add anything to that